-a) Television rights fees for all levels of competition shall be paid to the IHSA Office and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions.

-- b) Radio broadcast rights fees are not required for any level of competition in this series (except State Final).
-Local Managers shall permit radio play-by-play originations of the competition. - c) Television stations or cable systems and/or radio stations which do not apply in advance, or which do not pay required rights fees prior to the start of competition in each respective levels in this state series, shall not be given credentials nor allowed access to the facility to originate.
+- a.
+Television Rights Fees for all levels of competition below the State Final level shall be paid to the host school and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions. - b.
+Radio Broadcast Rights Fees are not required for any level of competition in this series (except State Final).
+Local Managers shall permit radio play-by-play originations of the competition. - c.
+Television and/or Radio Stations which do not apply in advance, or which do not pay required rights fees prior to the start of competition in each respective level in this state series, shall not be given credentials nor allowed access to the facility to originate.
+Sponsors of the originations for television and radio shall be only those so stipulated in the respective IHSA Television and Broadcast policies